 A list of what to pack when you embark on your next outdoor adventure.

-On the vast majority of our trips you are expected to carry your own luggage, although you will not be required to walk long distances with it (max 30 minutes).
+On the vast majority of our trips you are expected to carry your own luggage.
 Smaller bags or backpacks with wheels are convenient but we recommend your bag has carry straps.
 We also recommend bringing a small pack for carrying water and other items during the day.

 For day trips it is best to wear something light and airy in the summer months, and a pullover or cardigan for over the shoulders.
 For orchard visits that allow picking you it is a good idea to bring a pair of gardening gloves to cover your hands.
 For longer trails and trips of over a week, here is a list of clothing items that we suggest bringing: